 What is a Google Knowledge Panel?

-Searching for prominent “entities,” which include people, places, organizations, and things on Google can bring up the knowledge panel on the right side of the screen next to the search results.
+Searching for prominent “entities” – think of major, well-known companies – will sometimes include the Google Knowledge Panel on the right side of the screen next to the search results.
 Information on the panel can include details such as a short description, images, important dates, social media channels, and the location of the brand’s headquarters.
 Keep in mind that the information in each panel can vary depending on the brand.

 How to Get A Google Knowledge Panel

 If your brand does appear then you can claim it as your own, but you’ll need to be verified as an “authorized representative for the entity.”
 To get verified and claim your knowledge panel:

 - Create a Google account if you don’t have one to use.